Information for Students

 How might students spend their time?

-The sponsor and student will jointly shape the experience.
-Depending upon the particular site, you may be a participant, an observer, or both.
+The sponsor and student will collectively shape the externship experience.
+Depending upon the particular site, the student may be a participant, an observer, or both.
 Activities might include:

-- Meet with Binghamton alumni who work there
+Meet with Binghamton alumni who work at the organization

 What is the application process?

-Students will be matched to sponsors based on interests and availability, as well as geographic locations.
-Preference will be given to current and rising sophomores.
-Students will be notified of their acceptance into the program and will receive information about their sponsor during the mandatory orientation.
+- Students are notified of their acceptance into the program and will receive information about their sponsor during the mandatory orientation.